return42/sphkerneldoc/linux_src_doc/include/linux/dma-buf_h.rst

 attach

     This is called from \ :c:func:`dma_buf_attach`\  to make sure that a given
-    \ :c:type:`struct device <device>`\  can access the provided \ :c:type:`struct dma_buf <dma_buf>`\ .
-Exporters which support
+    \ :c:type:`dma_buf_attachment.dev <dma_buf_attachment>`\  can access the provided \ :c:type:`struct dma_buf <dma_buf>`\ .
+Exporters
-    buffer objects in special locations like VRAM or device-specific carveout areas should check whether the buffer could be move to system memory (or directly accessed by the provided device), and otherwise need to fail the attach operation.
+    which support buffer objects in special locations like VRAM or device-specific carveout areas should check whether the buffer could be move to system memory (or directly accessed by the provided device), and otherwise need to fail the attach operation.

     The exporter should also in general check whether the current allocation fullfills the DMA constraints of the new device.
 If this